Comino: Impact of tourism

 Commercial interests and political connections have fostered the touristic exploitation of Comino.
-The deck-chair rentals at the Blue Lagoon are owned by Daniel Refalo, an associate of construction tycoon Joseph Portelli, and by Mark Cutajar, brother of Labour MEP Josianne Cutajar and former canvasser for Gozo Minister Clint Camilleri in 2022, are the two individuals who own the deckchair rental operations on Comino’s Blue Lagoon.
-Back in 2016, Refalo and Cutajar claimed that they were being scapegoated, and that "the chaos that now exists in the Blue Lagoon... is part of a larger and deeper problem facing Maltese tourism".
+The deck-chair rentals at the Blue Lagoon are owned by Daniel Refalo, an associate of construction tycoon Joseph Portelli, and by Mark Cutajar, brother of Labour MEP Josianne Cutajar and former canvasser for Gozo Minister Clint Camilleri in 2022, Back in 2016, Refalo and Cutajar claimed that they were being scapegoated, and that "the chaos that now exists in the Blue Lagoon... is part of a larger and deeper problem facing Maltese tourism".
 Pleasure and Leisure Ltd, one of the companies running daily ferries to Comino under the brand Oh Yeah Malta, is owned by the father and uncles of Tourism Minister Clayton Bartolo from nearby Mellieħa.
 One of the kiosks, tal-Ekxa, is run by Victor Refalo, a former Labour local councillor from Żebbuġ, Gozo and canvasser of Gozo Minister Clint Camilleri.

 In early 2021, with the pretext of emergency procedures to prevent the road from caving in, the Gozo Ministry conducted illegal works to install a service culverts with manholes to pass utility services along the dirt road to the Blue Lagoon.
 According to the ministry, the culvert would eliminate the use of electricity generators, while denying that fixed kiosks were being planned for Blue Lagoon.
 Environmental activists including Friends of the Earth Malta noted that the works, later greenlighted by the Environment Resources Authority, had an impact on the natural surroundings, with excavation on trenches and widening of the track, and accused the authorities to attempt to legitimise illegal commercial activity.
 The works were welcomed by the illegal kiosk owners, including Refalo.
 The Labour Party organising secretary, architect William Lewis, also applied to install a wooden walkway over the garrigue terrain leading to the kiosks and the Blue Lagoon; a permit is pending.

-Malta's Moviment Graffitti has denounced the over-development and touristification, also conducting direct actions to remove the illegal deck-chairs and umbrellas in June and August 2022.
+Malta's Moviment Graffitti has denounced the overdevelopment and touristification, also conducting direct actions to remove the illegal deck-chairs and umbrellas in June and August 2022.
 Graffitti called for a master plan for Comino that would limit activity on the island as well as set defined areas for operators.

-Cinema industry
+According to reports from March 2025, to address these issues, several restoration initiatives have been implemented.
+Ambjent Malta and the Environment and Resources Authority (ERA) have collaborated on habitat restoration projects, including the removal of invasive species and planting of indigenous vegetation, aiming to enhance biodiversity and restore ecological processes.
+Additionally, Friends of the Earth Malta is working to restore the historic Comino bakery, transforming it into an environmental education center to promote sustainable practices.
+Despite these efforts, concerns persist over proposed developments, such as the Comino Hotel project, which environmental organizations argue could harm the island's fragile ecosystem.

+Film location

-Comino is a popular location for filmmakers.
-It appears in the feature films Troy, The Count of Monte Cristo (in which St. Mary's Tower is featured as the prison fortress Château d'If) and Swept Away.
+Comino has been used as a filming location, including for Troy, The Count of Monte Cristo (in which St. Mary's Tower is featured as the prison fortress Château d'If) and Swept Away.